abdulajet/rxswiftdemo/README.md

 # RxSwift demo

-A simple cookie clicker demo to demonstrate reactive programming in Swift using RxSwift and SnapKit.
+A cookie clicker demo to demonstrate reactive programming in Swift using RxSwift and SnapKit.

 ![Screenshot](/screenshot.png)

 ## Getting started

-You're going to need xCode and CocoaPods installed.
+You're going to need xcode and CocoaPods installed.

 First up, clone or download this repo and CD into the directory then install the pods: